-The ACS Division of Education invites students from all four years of medical school to participate in this in-person program designed specifically for medical students considering a career in surgery.
-Programming varies from day to day, and current medical students are welcome to attend all or select portions of the three-day program.
+The ACS Division of Education invites students from all 4 years of medical school to participate in this in-person program designed specifically for medical students considering a career in surgery.
+Programming varies from day to day, and current medical students are welcome to attend all or select portions of the 3-day program.

 Some of the planned presentations and activities are listed below:

 Medical Student membership is only $20 and covers all years of medical school.
 Please note that it may take 1-2 weeks for your application to be reviewed and approved.

 Day 1: Sunday, October 22, 2023, 11:15 am–6:00 pm ET

 Day 2: Monday, October 23, 2023, 12:30–6:00 pm ET

 Day 3: Tuesday, October 24, 2023, 1:00–6:00 pm ET

 e-Poster Session: Sunday, October 22, 2023, 2:15–4:05 pm ET

 Special features of Sunday’s program will include a discussion of the multifaceted nature of surgery, as well as a panel highlighting various options for professional development during residency.
 Later in the day, there will be a networking event with surgeon representatives from different surgical specialties and practice settings.
 Also incorporated in this program is the Medical Student Program e-Poster Session, during which 48 medical students will present their research in one of three categories: clinical research; basic science research; or outcomes, innovation, or education research.